Time4Learning Can Be Used With Teaching Textbooks®

 Time4Learning Works With Teaching Textbooks

 For those considering Teaching Textbooks, it’s important to note that Time4Learning is the ideal complement to the program due to its flexibility and ease of use.
 Time4Learning allows children to work at their own pace and within different levels if need be.
 Students can easily access math concepts on Time4Learning’s website by using the lesson plans provided.
 The lessons are presented in a way that makes students feel as if they are playing a video game, which in turn helps capture and hold their attention until a particular concept has been mastered completely.
+We also offer Time4MathFacts which utilizes fun games to engage your child in learning math fundamentals.

 Both Teaching Textbooks and Time4Learning encourage independent study so they complement each other perfectly.
 Students may begin by listening to the CD lessons at Teaching Textbooks, complete the accompanying practice problems, and then use Time4learning’s interactive lessons for reinforcement.
 There are many different ways that parents can make use of both programs for a well-rounded math experience.